 Avoid Chronic Pain Triggers

 If you’ve ever dealt with chronic pain, you probably know that some days are just better than others.
-Chances are, you also know that avoiding chronic pain triggers is key preventing pain flares.
+Chances are, you also know that avoiding chronic pain triggers is key to preventing pain flares.
 Chronic pain triggers can include:

 - Stress – stress can trigger a pain flare.
 It’s important to reduce stress when possible.